 Disclosure: This post contains some affiliate links, which means that if you click on one of the product links and make a purchase, I may receive a commission.
 This does not cost you anything additional, and helps me to keep the rest of my content free, so thank you!

-With the Super Bowl coming up (or, wait, am I supposed to call it "the big game?"), I wanted to share some super easy football-themed snack ideas.
+With the Big Game coming up, I wanted to share some super easy football-themed snack ideas.
 These are all easy, and can be made at the last minute if you are suddenly inspired to up the game of your game day spread.
-And these aren't just for a Super Bowl party... they are all easy enough to create for any game-watching get-together or even a sports-themed birthday party, so you will definitely want to pin these ideas for later!
+And these aren’t just for a Big Game party… they are all easy enough to create for any game-watching get-together, tailgate, or even a sports-themed birthday party, so you will definitely want to pin these ideas for later!

-Along those same lines, dip strawberries in chocolate candy coating, then pipe some laces on with white cake decorating icing.
+Chocolate dipped strawberry footballs.
+Along the same lines, dip strawberries in chocolate candy coating, then pipe some laces on with white cake decorating icing.

 You can then put the extra football candies into a bowl on their own.